daveschudel/Fedora-KDE/README.md

 ## RPM Fusion

 The only problem I've had running betas are with the RPM Fusion repos not being up yet.
-If you feel adventurous go for it.
-You'll have to update to the release version when it comes out.
 <br><br>

 ## Upgrading Fedora